robotpilot/turtlebot3_wiki/docs/source/bringup.rst

     roslaunch turtlebot3_bringup turtlebot3_core.launch

 ..
 NOTE::
-  If the terminal shows `lost sync with device` error message, the sensor device of the TurtleBot3 must be incompletely connected.
+  If `lost sync with device` error message is displayed on the terminal window, sensor devices of the TurtleBot3 might not be securely connected.

 [``Remote PC``] Run rviz